-Whether you already have a diagnosis or disability, or you're as healthy as a horse, incorporate caregiving-supportive tools into your longevity planning.
+Even if you’re currently as healthy as a horse, incorporate caregiving-supportive tools into your longevity planning.
 Run the numbers through retirement and benefits calculators and work with advisers to guide you on the different options available.
 This may include:

-These policies can be significant financial contributors if you are facing extraordinary medical needs.
-But options like this may not be available to you after diagnosis of a chronic disease.
+These policies can be significant financial contributors if you are facing extraordinary medical needs, but they may not be available to you after diagnosis of a chronic disease.
 Don't wait for the ship to sail if you can comfortably afford premiums for insurance or annuities that will offset the costs of long-term care or disability.

 If you will be the caregiver

-One in 5 caregivers experience significant short- and long-term financial strain.
-I am one of those caregivers.
 Out-of-pocket expenses wiped out my savings.
-I lost my income when my job let me go at the end of family medical leave.
+I lost my income when my employer let me go at the end of family medical leave.
 Suddenly, my family could not pay our mortgage or other fixed monthly bills, like student loans.
 We weren't making ends meet in the day to day and certainly weren't saving for the future.
 Years later, we are still nowhere near where we want to be for our projected retirement goals.

-Younger caregivers are more likely to feel more financial impacts, like reducing savings, taking on debt, and having trouble with expenses.
+Younger caregivers are more likely to feel more financial impacts, like reduced savings, additional debt and trouble covering expenses.
 But caregivers in their 50s and 60s are most likely to deplete their savings, right on the cusp of their own retirement.

 Knowing what your care recipient will expect — or need — from you is the first step.
 Figuring things out during a medical crisis can result in hasty decisions.
 Although people can be uncomfortable talking about money, it's a necessary conversation.
 If you work together, you may find ways to minimize your personal outlay.